kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/18_chapter_XVII.md

 depleted, and very likely still further weakened by the increasing rarefaction of the air.
 On these grounds the Duke decided to set up an intermediate camp with the two Mummery tents and four sleeping-bags.
-The party of seven left the shelter camp early m the morning.
+The party of seven left the shelter camp early in the morning.
 They described a broad curve in climbing to the top of the glacier, reaching the steep southern slope of the icy dome between Chogolisa and Bride Peak.
 This they traversed horizontally.
 The snow made very bad and uncertain walking, and they would plunge in half-way up the